dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_5.md

   How does this algorithm compare to the one seen in class (week 3)?
   Is it still correct?
 * Assuming that the algorithm is correct, let us look at the automata returned by the algorithm.
-  - Is a sequence of transitions accepted by the automaton is fireable from `M₀`?
+  - Is a sequence of transitions accepted by the automaton fireable from `M₀`?
   - Is any sequence fireable form `M₀` accepted by the automaton?
 * Let us optimize the algorithm and replace line 5.
   The original version is